angel3510/regex-tutorial/Develop/regex.md

 ## Summary

-In this tutorial, I will go over the following regular expression that can be used to verify that user input is a valid email address:
+In this tutorial, I will go over the following regular expression example that can be used to verify that user input is a valid email address:
 </br> ```/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/```

 ## Table of Contents